klust/LUMI-BE-training-materials/docs/intro-evolving/08-Binding.md

 for the `ROCR_VISIBLE_DEVICES` environment variable that is used to further limit the GPUs that the ROCm runtime will use in an application.
 We will call this the *job-local numbering*.

-Inside task of a regular job step, Slurm can further restrict the GPUs that are visible through control groups at the task level, leading to yet another numbering that starts from 0 which we will call the *task-local numbering*.
+Inside a task of a regular job step, Slurm can further restrict the GPUs that are visible through control groups at the task level, leading to yet another numbering that starts from 0 which we will call the *task-local numbering*.
 That kind of control group should be avoided though at any price as it stops direct